joelmathew003/Tiger-Compiler/README.md

 ./ec test.inp > test.out

 ```
-Using SPIM, read and run the `test.out` file
+`test.out` now contains the MIPS code and the basic blocks.
+To test working of the MIPS code using SPIM, read and run the file containing the MIPS code.
 ```
 spim
-read "test.out"
+read "filename"
 run
 ```